BradLarson/GPUImage2/README.md

 ## Using GPUImage in an Mac or iOS application ##

-To add the GPUImage framework to your iOS application, either drag the GPUImage-iOS.xcodeproj project into your application's project or add it via File | Add Files To...
+To add the GPUImage framework to your Mac or iOS application, either drag the GPUImage.xcodeproj project into your application's project or add it via File | Add Files To...

-After that, go to your project's Build Phases and add GPUImage as a Target Dependency.
+After that, go to your project's Build Phases and add GPUImage_iOS or GPUImage_macOS as a Target Dependency.
 Add it to the Link Binary With Libraries phase.
-Add a new Copy Files build phase, set its destination to Frameworks, and add GPUImage.framework to that.
+Add a new Copy Files build phase, set its destination to Frameworks, and add the upper GPUImage.framework (for Mac) or lower GPUImage.framework (for iOS) to that.
 That last step will make sure the framework is deployed in your application bundle.

 In any of your Swift files that reference GPUImage classes, simply add